+Dual Degree M.B.A.
+Programs:

-Benedictine University offers the following five dual M.B.A. degrees: M.B.A./M.S. in Management Information Systems, M.B.A./M.S. in Management and Organizational Behavior, M.B.A./M.P.H. and M.B.A./M.S. in Accountancy, M.B.A./M.S.N.
-Dual degree programs require of 96 quarter credit hours for completion.
-Application and admission is required to each graduate program and students must complete all requirements for the selected dual degree.
-Students admitted to a graduate business program may apply to a dual degree program at any time during their initial program or up to three years after completion of the initial degree program.
+Benedictine University offers the following five dual M.B.A. degrees: M.B.A./M.S. in Management Information Systems, M.B.A./M.S. in Management and Organizational Behavior, M.B.A./M.P.H. and M.B.A./M.S. in Accountancy, M.S. in Accountancy /M.S. in Taxation, M.B.A./M.S.N dual degree programs prepare students to take leadership roles and pursue a myriad of career opportunities.
+Dual degree programs generally require 96 quarter credit hours and may be completed in as little as 36 months.
+Application and admission is required to each graduate program, and students must fulfill all requirements for each program in the selected dual degree.
+Students admitted to a graduate business administration program may apply to a dual degree program at any time during their initial degree program or up to five years after completion of the initial degree program.
+Approval of both program directors (M.B.A., M.S. in Accountancy, M.S. in Business Analytics, M.S. in Management Information Systems, M.S. in Management and Organizational Behavior and M.P.H.) and the Graduate Business Administration Department Chair is required.
+Should a returning Benedictine student exceed the five year time limit required to apply to a dual degree program, the student may petition the Department Chair to consider their prior academic performance and professional development to be accepted into a the dual degree program in order to be considered for the dual degree program.
+These applications will be considered on an individual basis.
+The residency requirement for a dual degree is 64 quarter credit hours.

 M.B.A.
 Certificate Programs:

 Certificate programs are designed for a concentrated focus for those professionals looking to expand their knowledge in a specific area or introduce professionals to the core M.B.A. curriculum.
 Courses may be taken throughout the year, in a traditional or on-line format, and may be applied toward the M.B.A. degree for students who are accepted into the degree-seeking program.
-Students in Certificate programs must meet all enrollment requirements for Student At Large status.
-Courses must be completed at a Grade Point Average of 3.0 or higher to apply toward the M.B.A. degree.
-All students entering into a Certificate Program must schedule an advising appointment with the M.B.A.
-Program Director or Department Chair before they initiate their first Certificate course.
+Students in certificate programs must meet all enrollment requirements for Student At Large status.
+Those students wishing to earn two or more certificates must complete a unique set of courses for each certificate.
+An elective cannot be used to meet the requirements of two different certificates.
+Courses must be completed at a GPA of 3.0 or higher to apply toward the M.B.A. degree.
+Once a students is accepted into the M.B.A. program, required coursework in the M.B.A. program can no longer apply to a certificate program.
+All students entering into a certificate program must schedule an advising appointment with the M.B.A.
+Program Director or Department Chair before they initiate their first certificate course.
 Certificates are offered in the following areas: accounting, business administration, business law, entrepreneurship, derivatives trading, financial management, international business, integrated marketing communications, operations management, project management, sustainable business and leadership.
-M.B.A.
-Program Curriculum:
+In each format of the M.B.A. program, basic skills in computer software programs (such as knowledge of Microsoft Word and PowerPoint) and spreadsheet (Microsoft Excel) development are required.
+Course specific software may also be required such as SPSS statistical software and Bloomberg financial software.
+Most classes require significant written and verbal presentations.
+Completion of case analysis by teams is frequently required to enhance your skills in team effectiveness and professional presentations.
+Ability to work in teams is required.
+The M.B.A.
+Program: